sergio-costas/core-base-desktop/README.md

 The `.test` scripts will be run after building with snapcraft or when doing a manual "make test" in the source tree.

+# Testing custom .deb packages

+Sometimes, modified .deb packages are required.
+These are uploaded into an specific PPA to make them available for building, but during development, they must be tested locally before.
+To do so, it is possible to create a folder called *test-debs* and copy inside the custom .deb packages.
+That folder is managed like a standard APT repository, and it is pinned to the maximum priority, thus ensuring that they will be installed over any other package.

+# Connect specific plugs during installation

+Sometimes, it is required to connect some plugs that, by default, aren't being connected.
+Although the right way of doing it should be modifying the gadget-desktop snap, there is a way of doing it for quick tests.
+Just edit the file *snap-connections.txt* in the project's root folder, and add one line with each plug to connect (and, if needed, the slot).
+For example, to ensure that the *locale-control* plug is connected in the *ubuntu-core-desktop* snap, just edit that file and add this line:

+    ubuntu-core-desktop:locale-control

+When this file exists, a shell script file is created that tries to connect each plug; also a systemd service called *manual-plug-connection.service* is created and enabled, that launches that shell script.
+The script tries to connect all plugs once each second, and only when all succeeded, it exits and disables the service, thus it won't be run again in next boots.

 # Bootchart

 It is possible to enable bootcharts by adding `ubuntu_core.bootchart`